123datalearning/123datalearning.github.io/index.md

 # 123 [Data, Learning]

-Founded by [Christophe Bismuth](https://www.linkedin.com/in/cbismuth) with more than 15 years of expertise in large-scale data-driven systems, **123 Data Learning** is devoted to help its customers to overcome their _never-ending_ Big Data challenges.
+Founded by [Christophe Bismuth](https://www.linkedin.com/in/cbismuth) with more than 15 years of expertise in large-scale&nbsp;
+data-driven systems, **123 Data Learning** is devoted to help its customers to overcome their _never-ending_ Big Data challenges.

-We are there to help you to make the right decision when choosing a technology and get it up & running all along with your engineers.
+We are there to help you to make the right decision when choosing one or more Big Data technologies and get them up & running all along with your engineers.

 And we're also there to make you gain expertise and your hands on technologies you would have already deployed.